-NOTE: The system will be active until the vehicle speed is increased to approximately 11 mph (18 km/h) or above.
+ParkSense® can be active only when the shift lever is in REVERSE.
+If ParkSense® is enabled at this shift lever position, the system will be active until the vehicle speed is increased to approximately 11 mph (18 km/h) or above.
 The system will be active again if the vehicle speed is decreased to speeds less than approximately 10 mph (16 km/h).